amitgajbhiye/biencoder_concept_property/README.md

-## Dot Product Model For Concept Property Classification Task
+## BiEncoder Model For Concept Property Classification Task

 ## Model Details
 The dot product model for concept property classification consists of two separate pre-trained Language Model (LM) based encoders.
 The concept encoder is trained on the input of the form `concept means [MASK]` and the property encoder on the form `property means [MASK]`.
 The vector encoding for the `[MASK]` is taken as the representation for the concept or the property.
 The dot product of the vector encodings of the concept and property is passed through the sigmoid activation to get the model prediction.